 Additional Care for Foul Water or Salt Water

 When the watercraft is operated in foul water and particularly in salt water, additional care should be taken to protect the watercraft and its components.

-Rinse watercraft bilge area with fresh water.
+Rinse off trailer and watercraft's bilge area with fresh water.